mlmargotto/DecSecOpsTools/docs/_posts/2013-05-19-shannon-entropy-of-various-file-formats.md

 ## File 8 – Regular-MP3.mp3

 I was also curious of the entropy of MP3 files.
-I copied the <em>So Caught up in You</em> MP3 by the classic rock band “38 Special” into my working directory and renamed it “Regular-MP3.mp3” for the purpose of testing.
+I copied the _So Caught up in You_ MP3 by the classic rock band “38 Special” into my working directory and renamed it “Regular-MP3.mp3” for the purpose of testing.

 ![Regular-MP3.mp3](/images/Regular-MP3-1024x464.png)